 An organization that has received a grant from the Foundation

-The online system used by applicants to submit grant requests, by Grantees to manage a grant received, and by the Foundation to manage requests and grants.
+The online system is used by applicants to submit grant requests, by Grantees to manage a grant received, and by the Foundation to manage requests and grants.
 The system currently in use by the Foundation is a product of Foundant Technologies called Grants Lifecycle Manager.
-If your organization is in need of a system to manage grants received from all of its donors, Foundant also offers a product called Grant Hub that is designed for this purpose.

 A scheduled disbursement of grant funds